Westminster School: Henry VIII

-Refoundation Under Elizabeth I
+Refoundation under Elizabeth I

 Elizabeth I refounded the school in 1560, with new statutes to select 40 King's Scholars from boys who had attended the school for a year.
 Queen Elizabeth frequently visited her scholars, although she never signed the statutes or endowed her scholarships; 1560 is now generally taken as the date that the school was "founded".
 Elizabeth I appointed William Camden as Head Master, and he is the only layman known to have held the position until 1937.

+17th century

 It was Richard Busby, himself an Old Westminster, who established the reputation of the school for several hundred years, as much by his classical learning as for his ruthless discipline by the birch, immortalised in Pope's Dunciad.
 Busby prayed publicly up School for the safety of the Crown, on the very day of Charles I's execution, and then locked the boys inside to prevent their going to watch the spectacle a few hundred yards away.
 Regardless of politics, he thrashed Royalist and Puritan boys alike without fear or favour.
 Busby also took part in Oliver Cromwell's funeral procession in 1658, when a Westminster schoolboy, Robert Uvedale, succeeded in snatching the "Majesty Scutcheon" (white satin banner) draped on the coffin, which is now held in the library (it was given to the school by his family three hundred years later).
 Busby remained in office throughout the Civil War and the Commonwealth, when the school was governed by Parliamentary Commissioners, and well into the Restoration.

 In 1679, a group of scholars killed a bailiff, ostensibly in defence of Abbey's traditional right of sanctuary after the man had arrested a person connected to the college.
 Busby obtained a royal pardon for his scholars from Charles II and added the cost to the school bills.

+Distinguished alumni in this period include John Locke and William Godophin.